bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/audio/dfft.md

 >
 > ![Unit circle samples](../figures/unit_circle_samples.png)

-[^odd_N]: We leave it as an exercise for the reader to picture the
+[^odd_n]:
-          situation for $N$ odd.
+    We leave it as an exercise for the reader to picture the situation for $N$ odd.
 In this chapter, all examples use even-order DFTs.

 Let's examine the frequency components in a noisy image.
-Note that, while a static image has no time-varying component, its values do vary across *space*.
+Note that, while a static image has no time-varying component, its values do vary across _space_.
 The DFT applies equally to either case.

 First, load and display the image: